 -

-Ensure your Virtual User has a license applied, If you want to use your Virtual User productively.
+- Ensure your Virtual User has a license applied, If you want to use your Virtual User productively.
 This license can be applied directly in the Virtual User configuration or — in bulk — via Admin > Licensing view.

-Step 2 - Configuring Tools and Intents
+Step 2 - Configuring Tools and Outcomes

 ✅For each intent you need to provide: